Nesper94/Metabiome/docs/source/tutorial.rst

     metabiome krona -i kraken2_out/ -o krona_out/

 And that's all!
 Inside the :file:`krona_out/` folder you will now find the Krona graphs displaying the composition of your samples.
+Your result should be similar to `this <_static/taxonomy.krona.html>`_.

 Functional profiling
 --------------------